amirhosseinzlf/STARLA/Cart-Pole/readme.md

 **Answer:** For both scenarios, we find significantly more functional faults with STARLA than with Random Testing using the same testing budget.

-Note: The average number of replacements per episode in the Cart-Pole environment is 42 where the average length of episodes is 129.

 ## RQ2: Can we rely on ML models to predict faulty episodes?